 Old Placidians’ Association is an Alumni organization of ex-students of St. Placid’s High School, Chittagong, Bangladesh.
-Any person who studied at St. Placid’s High School for at least 1 year may join the association.
-Now there are 1200+ life members and 1000+ general members exist in this association.
+Any person who studied at St. Placid’s High School for at least 3 year may join the association.
+Now there are 1700+ life members exist in this association.
 Every three years this Association organize a wonderful reunion for it’s member.
 This association formed in Year 1955.

 The Objectives of OPA are as follows:

 - To give past pupils of St. Placid’s High School opportunities of meeting one another.

 - To keep alive the interest of these old boys in the progress and development of the school.

 - To foster contact and a spirit of solidarity among these old boys.

 - To promote mutual assistance among these old boys in the fields of employment, social service, etc.